FrontenderMagazine/angry-birds-of-javascript-white-bird-linting/eng.md

 should also agree on some standard.
 If you can't find a standard you exactly agree on, then find one that is close and make some exceptions.

-By doing so you'll find that...
+By doing so you'll find that…

 *   A developer will be able to make sense of other code more quickly
 *   Merges in your code repository won't be as awful
 *   Having a standard will actually reduce defects
 *   The codebase will feel more unified
 *   Disagreements about who is "right" will lessen
-*   ... insert your benefit here ...
+*   … insert your benefit here …

-Here are some of the coding standards that I am aware of...
+Here are some of the coding standards that I am aware of…

 Addy Osmani ([@addyosmani][4]) has a nice post entitled [JavaScript Style Guides And Beautifiers][5] that covers some of these styles in depth with examples showing how to abide by the standards recommended.

 ## JavaScript Linting